Somedude5/The-Sound-of-Silence/README.md

 ## Compatibility

 - Works with all game systems (system-agnostic).
-- Requires Foundry VTT v11 or later.
+- Requires Foundry VTT V12 or later.
+NOTE: V2.0.0 is V13 compatible but V1.0.0 is V12 compatible.
-- Compatible with core audio features and most other playlist-enhancing modules.
+- Compatible with many core audio features and most other playlist-enhancing modules like Monks Audio or Playlist Enchantment.

 ## Planned Features